LuchinBot/template_cmvp/resources/plugins/owlcarousel/CONTRIBUTING.md

 Good pull requests are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-Adhering to the following process.html is the best way to get your work included in the project:
+Adhering to the following process is the best way to get your work included in the project:

   1. [Fork](https://help.github.com/fork-a-repo/) the project, clone your fork, and configure the remotes: